katembu/move-it/docs/source/tech/sms.rst

 SMS forms reside in the directory :file:`apps/childcount/forms` and the API documentation is here: :doc:`/api/apps/childcount/forms`.
-SMS forms inherit from :class:`childcount.forms.CCForm`.
+SMS forms inherit from :class:`childcount.forms.CCForm.CCForm`.

 You enable commands and forms by including them in the list of active commands/forms in the :file:`local.ini`